 - We ensure that appropriate provision is made for children who belong to vulnerable groups and that socially disadvantaged children have their needs adequately assessed and met.

 - We recognise that not all children who receive free school meals will be socially disadvantaged and we also recognise that not all children that are disadvantaged have free school meals.

 - Not all interventions are measurable in terms of attainment outcomes, but research shows that wider opportunities and extended provision can raise self-esteem and increase learner confidence.

 At St Chad's, we are committed to raising the awareness of the Pupil Premium grant through our comprehensive school induction procedures.
-We have recently used some of our Pupil Premium funds to help purchase new software so that we can better identify families that are entitled to Pupil Premium funding without delay.
+We have recently used some of our Pupil Premium funds to help purchase new software so that we can better identify families that are entitled to Pupil Premium funding, immediately.

 At St Chad's, every child who receives Pupil Premium funding is entitled to:

 |Pupil Premium Grant Allocation||£19,800||£43,560|